A Seifert algorithm for lamination links: Homological considerations.

 \end{example}

 We assume $\tau$ admits some invariant weight vector $\bow$ with only positive entries.
-Let $N=N(\tau)$ denotes a regular neighborhood of $\tau$ as described in the introduction, chosen such that $\bdry N= T(\tau)$, and we let $M=P\setminus \intr(N)$.
+Let $N=N(\tau)$ denote a regular neighborhood of $\tau$ as described in the introduction, chosen such that $\bdry N= T(\tau)$, and we let $M=P\setminus \intr(N)$.
 Finally, we describe a cell structure for $\bdry M=T(\tau)$ which will be crucial for the proof of Proposition \ref{HomologySeifert}.
 We first give a cell structure to $\tau$, using each branch point as a 0-cell and adding one 0-cell on every closed curve component of $\tau$.
-We call the completions of the complementary arcs ``segments."
-We then add one more ``midpoint" 0-cell in each segment.
-Then the closures of complementary arcs are the 1-cells.
+This gives the 0-skeleton.
+We then add one more ``midpoint" 0-cell in each segment to get a finer cell decomposition of $\tau$.
+Note that we do not add a 0-cell to 1-cells in closed curve components of $\tau$

 Now we choose an embedding of $e:\tau\to T(\tau)$ such that $\pi\circ e$ is the identity and branch points of $\tau $ coincide with cusp points in $T(\tau)$, see Figure \ref{Cell}.
-If $p_i$ is a midpoint of the i-th 1-cell, we attach a {\it meridional} 1-cell $\gamma_i$ in $T(\tau)$ which projects to a fiber in $T(\tau)$.
+If $p_i$ is a midpoint of the i-th 1-cell, or the 0-cell in a closed curve component of $\tau$, we attach a {\it meridional} 1-cell $\gamma_i$ in $T(\tau)$ which is a fiber in $T(\tau)$.
 We orient the cells in $e(\tau)$ to agree with the orientation of $\tau$.
 We orient $\gamma_i$ such that at the point $e(\tau)\cap \gamma_i$ the orientation of $e(\tau)$ followed by the orientation of $\gamma_i$ gives the orientation of $\bdry N=\bdry M= T(\tau)$.
 In the future, we will use $\tau$ to denote $e(\tau)$ when the meaning is clear from the context.
 The 1-complex in $T(\tau)$ constructed so far cuts $T(\tau)$ into 2-cells.
 When we are working in $\reals^3\subset S^3$, given a projection of $\tau$ to the plane, there is a preferred $e(\tau)$ associated to the projection; each segment of $\tau$ is contained in the ``top half" of $T(\tau)$, as viewed in the projection, see Figure \ref{Cell}.
 For $\tau\embed P$, where $P$ is any rational homology sphere, the choice of $\tau\subset T(\tau)$ is arbitrary subject to the condition that $\pi\circ e$ is the identity on $\tau$.
 We will abuse notation and sometimes use $\gamma_i$ to denote an oriented closed curve.
-We suppose there are $k$ segments.
+We suppose there are $k$ sectors and $k$ corresponding oriented fibers $\gamma_i$.